jesusmaldonado/sudoku-uber/README.md

 **Cell**

-Responsibilities: Validates individual input, handles UI changes for a cell.
+Responsibilities: Validates individual input, handles UI changes for a cell. **Note: I opted for more memory usage in order to keep an O(n) by having cells hold onto their row, column, and block attributes.
+I was afraid it would be too slow.
+I'm only ever going through 81 elements at a time. **

 APIs/Resources
 ==
+**[Sudoku Generator Libary][sudoku-generator]**

-[Sudoku Generator Libary][sudoku-generator] for Sudoku String Generation
+For Sudoku String Generation.

-Google-Hosted jQuery v 2.1.3
+**Google-Hosted jQuery v 2.1.3**

-jQuery is a library

-Google Fonts
+jQuery moves mountains.

+**Google Fonts**

 Roboto is a pretty good font for slimness and readability.

 Cross-Compatibility
 ==
+**Devices Tested**

-Devices Tested: iPhone 6+, HTC ONE M8
+iPhone 6+, HTC ONE M8

+**Browsers**

-Browsers: IE10, Firefox, Chrome, Safari
+IE10, Firefox, Chrome, Safari

 To-Do
 ==